alexishevia/izinput/docs/README.md

 1. playbook
    The playbook is a [Newline Delimited JSON](http://ndjson.org/) file that lives in Dropbox.
    - The playbook is considered the source of truth.
    - Every line in the playbook corresponds to an action.
    - The playbook is append-only.
 Applications are allowed to append new actions to the playbook, but MUST NOT modify existing actions.
    - Applications MUST process actions in the same order as they exist in the playbook.
    - Multiple applications can sync to a single playbook. eg: the mobile app and desktop app for the same user.
    - The playbook is versioned, and every version is identified through a `revision` string.

 2. redux store
    This is the plain-old store you would see in any redux application.
 It is kept in memory, and through the [redux-persist](https://github.com/rt2zz/redux-persist) module, also persisted to `AsyncStorage`.
    One caveat: the redux store must keep a `localActions` array.
 Any action with potential to modify the playbook should be added to `localActions`.
 3. local file
    A JSON file kept in `AsyncStorage` that stores the following data:

-- `playbook`: local copy of the playbook.
+   - `text`: local copy of the playbook text.
    - `revision`: last known `revision` of the playbook.
    - `lineCount`: last known line count for the playbook.
    - `store`: redux store built by processing all actions in the playbook.

 Synchronization is executed in 2 steps, in sequential order: